Community-Cleanup/Co-Cleanup-Docs/README.md

 - Secure sign-up & sign-in with a robust cloud authentication platform (Firebase)
 - Can create clean-up events
 - Functionality to upload and display photos to an event the user has created.
+  - **Due to the time constraints of the project, it was decided that the photo upload feature would not be included in Part B MVP scope.**
 - Can register to participate in a clean-up event
 - Can add comments to a clean-up event that you are registered for or have created